vrySantosh/football-tracker/README.md

 Building
 -----
-To build, import the project into Android Studio and run `build.gradle`.
+To build, import the project into Android Studio and run `build.gradle`